IanFletcher1Spatial/strigo-lab-exercises/10-create-self-serve-access-to-data-with-fme-server/exercise.md

 [Resources](https://docs.safe.com/fme/html/FME_Server_Documentation/WebUI/Resources.htm) are where files are stored such as log files, temp files, connections, and backup files.
 The Data folder is where users can store data outside of repositories to be used across FME Server.
 Open the Data Folder (1), then click New in the top corner (2).
 Create a new folder called Server Training (3), then click OK.\
 ![NewFolder.png](https://community.safe.com/servlet/rtaImage?eid=ka14Q000000lKWI&feoid=00N30000006n8wU&refid=0EM4Q00000294Q5)

 Open the new Server Training folder, and click on Upload > Files.
-Then select water_service_area_updated.zip, and click OK.
+Then select `water_service_area_updated.zip`, and click OK.
 Now, this file can be accessed anywhere in FME Server.\
 ![UploadedFile.png](https://community.safe.com/servlet/rtaImage?eid=ka14Q000000lKWI&feoid=00N30000006n8wU&refid=0EM4Q00000294QA)

 #### 12\.
 Run Workspace